Talking T1D with Sam Fuld: Major League Baseball Player and Dad

 “Obviously their understanding of it gets better and better as they get older, you know, my 6-year-old gets it.
 I definitely inform them as much as possible.”

-Sam makes sure to give credit where credit so due to his wife.
+Sam makes sure to give credit where credit is due to his wife.
 “You get a little thin skinned when you’re low around four young kids, so my wife definitely helps out.
 She’ll say, ‘Daddy is feeling low, let’s leave him alone, or maybe give him a back rub!'”

 “What about on the field?”
 I ask.